Things to do in Okotoks Area

 Okotoks & Area

 When you are visiting the area plan to stay a while.
 In addition to activities at the campground, there is lots to see and do in the area.
-There are festivals in Okotoks throughout the summer, shopping from boutique to.box stores, dining from fast food to gourmet, and a variety of galleries and antique shops.
+There are festivals in Okotoks throughout the summer, shopping from boutique to.big box stores, dining from fast food to gourmet, and a variety of galleries and antique shops.
 From sunny days to rainy days, here are a few things to consider.
 Get a taste in our blog post “A Day in Okotoks” and then come back and follow some of the links.

 Okotoks Off Leash Dog Park – 38 acres fully fenced.
-Parking is located just NE of the 32nd Street E. & Don Seaman Way intersection or SW corner of Drake Landing Loop. – 2 kms
+Parking is located just NE of the 32nd Street E. & Don Seaman Way intersection or SW corner of Drake Landing Loop. – 2 km

 Okotoks Pathways Map – A total of 49 kms of pathways reaching every corner of town.
 Our favorite is the Sheep River Valley Pathway.
 This circle route is 7.7 kms and crosses the river on both bridges in town.